 So if you're not in the country where access is allowed, you're blocked from tuning in.
 And they don't make it easy to get around these geoblocks; Netflix's proxy error is one of the toughest to defeat.

 Some internet service providers (ISPs) limit VPN use to stop copyright infringement.
-While many VPN users engage in P2P sharing to send and receive files like images or videos, others use torrenting for piracy.
+While many VPN users use P2P sharing to send and receive files like images or videos, others use torrenting for piracy.
 They download copyrighted content from the Pirate Bay or its alternatives.

 However, if we are honest, in this case, ISPs punish the tool used rather than the offender, and this harms everyone using VPNs, regardless of what they do online.

-But if your VPN can prevent your ISP from seeing that you’re using a VPN, the ISP can’t interfere with your online activities.
-Even as a law-abiding citizen (except for when I test and review VPNs, whoops), I don’t want my ISP knowing everything I do, because then who knows who else can find out.
+But if your VPN can prevent your ISP from seeing that you're using a VPN, the ISP can't interfere with your online activities.
+Even as a law-abiding citizen (except when I test and review VPNs, whoops), I don't want my ISP to know everything I do because who knows who else can find out.

 School and Workplace Restrictions

-Most schools and workplaces introduce restrictions so you can’t access certain websites, including YouTube and social media sites.
+Most schools and workplaces introduce restrictions so you can't access certain websites, including YouTube and social media.